openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 - Faster multiplication of two ``bfloat16`` numbers because of shorter mantissa of the ``bfloat16`` data.
 - Reduced memory consumption since ``bfloat16`` data half the size of 32-bit float.

+Also, a significant performance can be achieved if the model is executed in ``bfloat16`` precision on hardware with Advanced Matrix Extension (AMX) support
+(e.g., Intel® 4th Generation Xeon® processors (code name Sapphire Rapids)).

 To check if the CPU device can support the ``bfloat16`` data type, use the :doc:`query device properties interface <openvino_docs_OV_UG_query_api>` to query ``ov::device::capabilities`` property, which should contain ``BF16`` in the list of CPU capabilities: